aresta/topotresc/README.md

 https://www.topotresc.com

-It provides also a online map source (WMS) to be used in desktop and mobile applications:
+It provides also a online map source (TMS) to be used in desktop and mobile applications:

 - QMapShack
 - MOBAC, SASPlanet, QGIS